scikit-rf/scikit-rf/doc/source/tutorials/networks.rst

 	In [138]: import skrf as rf

 If this produces an import error, please see :doc:`installation`.
-Loading the  touchstone files referenced in this tutorial assume that you are in the directory `scikit-rf/doc`.
+Sample touchstone files referenced in this tutorial can be found in the directory `skrf\data\`.
+The absolute path to this directory on your system is stored in the variable, `skrf.data.pwd`.